 The negative log-likelihood function for the data $\{(X_{i\cdot},y_i)\}_{1\leq i\leq n}$ under the logistic regression model \eqref{eq: logistic model} is written as $ \ell(\beta)=\sum_{i=1}^{n}\left[\log\left(1+\exp\left(X_{i\cdot}^{\intercal}\beta\right)\right)-y_i\cdot\left(X_{i\cdot}^{\intercal}\beta\right)\right]. $ The penalized log-likelihood estimator $\widehat{\beta}$ is defined as \citep{buhlmann2011statistics},

 with the tuning parameter $\lambda\asymp \sqrt{{\log p}/{n}}$.
 It has been shown that $\widehat{\beta}$ satisfies certain nice estimation accuracy and variable selection properties.
-However, the plug-in estimator $h(\xnew^{\intercal}\widehat{\beta})$ cannot be directly used for confidence interval construction and hypothesis testing, because its bias can be as large as its variance as demonstrated in later simulation studies.
-(See Table \ref{tab: Setting 1,2 ii} in the supplement for details.)
+However, the plug-in estimator $h(\xnew^{\intercal}\widehat{\beta})$ cannot be directly used for confidence interval construction and hypothesis testing, because its bias can be as large as its variance as demonstrated in later simulation studies; see Table \ref{tab: Setting 1,2 ii} in the supplement for the numerical illustration.

-Our proposed method is built on the idea of correcting the bias of the plug-in estimator $\xnew^{\intercal}\widehat{\beta}$ and then apply the $h$ function to estimate the case probability.
-We conduct the bias correction through estimating the error of the plug-in estimator $\xnew^{\intercal}\widehat{\beta}-\xnew^{\intercal}\beta=\xnew^{\intercal}(\widehat{\beta}-\beta).$ Before proposing the method, we review the existing bias-corrected idea in high-dimensional linear and logistic models \citep{van2014asymptotically,javanmard2014confidence,zhang2014confidence}.
+Our proposed method is built on the idea of correcting the bias of the plug-in estimator $\xnew^{\intercal}\widehat{\beta}$ and then applying the $h$ function to estimate the case probability.
+We conduct the bias correction through estimating the error of the plug-in estimator $\xnew^{\intercal}\widehat{\beta}-\xnew^{\intercal}\beta=\xnew^{\intercal}(\widehat{\beta}-\beta).$ Before proposing the method, we review the existing bias-correction idea in high-dimensional linear and logistic models \citep{van2014asymptotically,javanmard2014confidence,zhang2014confidence}.
 In particular, a bias-corrected estimator of $\beta_j$ can be constructed as